bjoernQ/bl602-wifi-rs/README.md

 - [ ] especially the code in `compat` can be improved
 - [ ] make it more stable
 - [ ] use a queue for tx for improved performance
-- [ ] update to latest blobs (for me they can not connect to all APs currently while the used one (1.6.19) can)
+- [ ] check why it has problems connect to some APs (this currently only connects to my Android device)
-- [ ] implement more BLE stack functionality (see https://github.com/danielgallagher0/bluenrg)
+- [ ] implement more BLE stack functionality

 and many more ...